trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 4. Write our shellcode into the memory
 5. Execute the injected code.

-- We will summarize the points into 2: Finding the target process we want to inject to and then injecting into it.
+- We can summarize the above into 2 main parts:

+1. Find a target process
+2. Injecting into the target process

 - The final project file can be located here for quick reference: [https://github.com/trevorsaudi/Process-Injection-cpp](https://github.com/trevorsaudi/Process-Injection-cpp)

 ## 1. Finding a Target Process